 The New Hampshire Community Development Finance Authority's Tax Credit Program allows New Hampshire businesses to contribute to not-for-profit community, housing and economic development projects and receive a 75% New Hampshire state tax credit that can be applied against New Hampshire business profits, business enterprise and insurance premium taxes.
-Through this Tax Credit Program, the Agency recognized contribution revenue of \$78,000 and \$164,000 for the years ended December 31, 2018 and 2017, respectively.
-The total cumulative contribution revenue raised to date is \$250,000 as of December 31, 2018.
-At December 31, 2018 and 2017, the Agency had tax credits receivable of \$250,000 and \$172,000, respectively.
+Through this Tax Credit Program, the Agency did not recognize any revenue during the year ended December 31, 2019.
+For the year ended December 31, 2018, the Agency recognized contribution revenue of \$78,000.
+The total cumulative contribution revenue raised to date is \$250,000 as of December 31, 2019.
+At December 31, 2019, the Agency had no tax credits receivable.
+At December 31, 2018, the Agency had tax credits receivable of \$250,000.